TeshiOAO/GS-3DNet/README.md

 ![model](./docs/img/compare.png)

 ## Layout
-- `GMMDATA` contains the dataset of model, which seperated as train and test sets.
+- `data` contains the dataset of model, which seperated as train and test sets.
 Each of them are named with simulation configurations.
 The file start with `x` is the raw data, `y` is the processed distribution representations consist of block position, parameter, and GMMs.

 - `log` stores the training information such as the line chart of training loss, checkpoints, and histogram.

 - `result` is the directory storing output reconstructions and ground truth data.
 The reconstruction of naive BD are made for comparing as well.

 - `utils` contains the utils function of model.

+- `preprocess` is the tool I use to convert scientific data in `.bin` format into distribution representations.
+The results are stored in two `.npy` files.
+Files starting with `x` are the raw data split into small blocks, used for training validation.
+Files starting with `y` are the distribution representations of the small blocks, which include the following parameters:
+  - `xyz` is the block positions inside the data.
+  - `p` is the parameter for ensemble data simulation.
+  - `means`,`cov`,`weight` are the configuration to compose the GMM.

 ## Usage
 Training the model